 Amid life’s struggles and difficulties, I learn to compose myself.
 I know it will bring me no good if I will let my emotions take over my rational being.

 Try it!
 It can be adapted to any fitness level anyway!
 Furthermore, having an exercise routine such as dancing, walking, swimming, yoga and the like will help us get relieved of stress and eventually promote mental well-being!

 7. Make Use of Your Hobby

 What do you love doing during your spare time?
 Personally, I love reading inspirational journals and books.
 Getting into the midst of budding authors keeps me inspired.
-Probing into great minds enrich my experiences as well.
+Probing into great minds enriches my experiences as well.

 I copy quotable quotes and inspiring lines and keep them in my conference notebook.
-More oftentimes, I share the best lines in the classroom by having them on a tarp and display them on the walls of my classroom.
+More oftentimes, I share the best lines in the classroom by having them on a tarp and displaying them on the walls of my classroom.